RossMcMillan92/ITCSS-Sass-Structure/README.md

 Since this file is at the very bottom of the list, adding the '.bg--alpha' class to an element will 'trump' any previously set background-color.
 (Unless previous rules have a higher specificity, which is why we should strive to use only single classes with a naming convention like BEM.
 If higher specificity is necessary and we still need to use a trump class, we can safely add !important to the trump rules as there isn't much scope for problems this late on in the file.)

 ## Example
-(This example and the points made about it will be common sense to some, but I feel it's important to make sure everyone's on the same page.)

 ```
 // index.html